percona/pmm-doc/docs/setting-up/server/docker.md

 2. Host folder
 3. Volume

-Following is first step and is acommon for all the three methods:
+Following is first step and is common for all the three methods:

 Pull the image.

-    ```sh
+    ```
     docker pull percona/pmm-server:2
     ```

 ### Run Docker with the container

 1. Create a persistent data container.